tuananhlevan/probabilistic_ml_implementation/vae/README.md

 Reproduce VAE from the paper titled [Auto-Encoding Variational Bayes (ICLR 2014)](https://openreview.net/forum?id=33X9fd2-9FyZd)

-Here are the professional, research-grade README.md files for your VAE and GPR folders.

-I have included the standard mathematical definitions (ELBO and Kernel functions) in LaTeX.
-When these render on GitHub, they will look exactly like a paper abstract.

-1. vae/README.md
-Markdown

-# Variational Autoencoder (VAE)

-A PyTorch implementation of the Variational Autoencoder (Kingma & Welling, 2013) on the MNIST dataset.
-This project investigates the properties of the learned latent manifold and the trade-off between reconstruction fidelity and latent space regularization.

 ## Theoretical Background

 The VAE is a probabilistic generative model that learns a distribution $p(x)$ by introducing a latent variable $z$.
 The model maximizes the **Evidence Lower Bound (ELBO)**: